How To Avoid Hidden Fees From Moving Companies (2024 Guide)

 DIY What You Can

 The more services you require from a moving company, the higher the cost.
 The good news is there are many options between a full-service move and a do-it-yourself (DIY) move.
-Packing and unpacking your own belongings is a key way to save since packing services are expensive and the process can take a long time.
+Packing and unpacking your own belongings is a key way to save, since packing services are expensive.

-However, be honest with yourself about how much time and physical strength you have to devote to the move.
+However, be honest about how much time and physical strength you must devote to the move.
 Long-distance moves and moves with large families are difficult without substantial help.
 Consider hiring specialists to load and unload—they’ll know how to safely transport large and fragile items and pack a truck so that your belongings won’t shift and break during the trip.

 Disclose Special Requirements